 The man suffered serious injuries, including quadriplegia.

 A lawsuit was filed against multiple defendants at the construction site.
-The general contractor was also sued in the case.
+He also sued the general contractor.
 The case settled for $6,500,00.00.

-Can I Sue for Wrongful Death for a Construction Accident?
+Can I Sue for a Construction Accident Death?

 The bar chart below shows the number of fatalities from selected construction occupations from 2011-2015.